 High standards of health, scholarships and conduct must be maintained by each nursing student.
-Students in the Vocational Nursing Program are graded by theoretical and written work with a letter grade.
+Students in the Fast Track Vocational Nursing Program are graded by theoretical and written work with a letter grade.
 Clinical skills at a designated healthcare site and skills laboratory performance will be determined on a pass (P) or fail (F) basis.
 In order to be promoted to each successive semester of the program, the student must receive a minimum final grade of "C" in all theory classes, and a pass (P) in each clinical rotation.
 Receiving "fail (F)" in clinical will prevent the student from going on to the next semester despite the academic grade for the course.
 Likewise, receiving under a 75% grade in theory despite receiving a satisfactory (S) grade for the clinical practicum will prevent the student from going on to the next semester.
-A clinical progress evaluation will be conducted by the clinical instructor weekly.
-A final evaluation for classroom and clinical will be completed at the end of each semester.
+A mid-term and final evaluation for classroom and clinical will be completed each semester.
 Students will be monitored and evaluated continuously.

-Theory, clinical, skill laboratory and SIM Lab requirements must be satisfactorily completed independently in order to successfully complete the course.
+Theory, clinical, and skills laboratory requirements must be satisfactorily completed independently in order to successfully complete the course.
 Students should refer to the course syllabus for specific requirements for the course.

-Grading Scale

-% Grade Letter Grade Quality Points
+Grading Scale % Grade Letter Grade Quality Points

 93 - 100 A 4

 85 - 92 В 3

 75 - 84 С 2

 70 - 74 D 1

 69 or below Е 0